Official MUSA MN Kickball Rules

 - A foul ball that is caught counts as an out, but is a dead play, meaning runners may not advance.
 If a ball is touched in fair territory, it is fair, regardless of other factors, such as foot placement of the fielder.
 A foul ball is defined as a ball that settles or is touched on or over foul territory.

 - One base is awarded on an overthrow.
-An overthrow constitutes a ball that is thrown or kicked out of play from within the infield to the intended base or target and out of play.
+An overthrow is any ball that travels out-of-play.
 Field monitors will define the out of play boundaries on each field.
 If a player is past the halfway point to the next base, they are awarded the base they are on the way to plus one.
 Umpires will determine where the base runner was at the moment of overthrow.
 A ball thrown past the base that remains in the set boundaries remains a live ball and runners may advance at their own peril.

 - Any thrown or kicked ball out of play by a fielder deemed intentional remains a live ball.